Posted July 23, 2015

 Origin and Status

-According to the US Federal Bureau of Investigations, the first Ransomware: A type of malware that serves as a form of extortion by one party on a group of persons or organizations.
-Oftentimes takes the form of encrypting a victim’s hard drive denying them access to files or other information with demands taking the form of a ransom before access is restored.
-LookingGlass Cyber (n) - when an organization, group, or hacker takes control of your system to extort a user or organization for money.
-Ch-ching! – CryptoLocker – originated in Russia.
+According to the US Federal Bureau of Investigations, the first Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid. – CryptoLocker – originated in Russia.
 Derivatives of this ransomware have been identified in Russia and other former Soviet satellite states, but exploit kits can and have been developed in many countries, making it even harder to identify the true source of the crime based on IP address alone.

-The proliferation of ransomware in 2014 and 2015 indicates a growing global trend for future Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. monetization.
+The proliferation of ransomware in 2014 and 2015 indicates a growing global trend for future Malware: Software that is intended to damage or disable computers and computer systems. monetization.
 Exploit kits such as Angler use infected websites to install ransomware on a host, putting millions of more people at risk for infection.

 No solutions have been identified for recent iterations of this malware, and infections are likely to escalate as solutions are made public.
 Due to the growing variety of ransomware attack vectors, awareness and prevention are still the best remedies.

 Victims can become infected through Flash-based malvertising hosted on infected websites.
-Alternatively, malware can arrive as SPAM: Email or postings containing irrelevant, inappropriate or indiscriminate messages sent to a large number of recipients.
-LookingGlass Cyber (n) - tons and tons of emails sent out with no relevance to anyone, or anything. email bearing attachments with malicious code (malspam).
+Alternatively, malware can arrive as SPAM: Unsolicited usually commercial messages (such as e-mails, text messages, or Internet postings) sent to a large number of recipients or posted in a large number of places. email bearing attachments with malicious code (malspam).
 These attachments look legitimate, and can come in the form of resumes, shipping notices, utility bills, or other seemingly legitimate forums of communication.
 Attachment extensions are often varieties of compressed files (.zip) or graphic files (.svg).

 Symptoms of Infection